Excel-DNA/docs.excel-dna.net/what-and-why-an-introduction-to-net-and-excel-dna.md

 ---
 layout: page
-title: What and why - An introduction to .NET and Excel-DNA
+title: "What and why - An introduction to .NET and Excel-DNA"
 ---
 Microsoft publishes a Software Development Kit (SDK) for Excel, that describes how to make an 'Excel add-in'.
 These are similar to .xla add-ins, but the code would typically be written in C or C++, and is compiled to binary file with a .xll extension.
 Such an Excel add-in is typically called an ".xll".
 Internally, it is just a normal Windows .dll file with a few pre-arranged exports so that Excel and the add-in can hook up.

 Xll add-in have some advantages over .xla add-ins developed in VBA.
 They can define user-defined worksheet functions (UDFs) which run very fast and which can integrate with newer features like multi-threaded calculation in Excel 2007+, and asynchronous calculation in Excel 2010+.
 A disadvantage of xll add-ins is that they are hard to develop.
 Typically C or C++ is used, and there are some toolkits and a nice book to help you, but it's still hard.